daronphang/programming-resources/golang/concepts/methods.md

 }
 ```

-## Composing Types by Struct Embedding
+## Composing types by struct embedding

 Can call methods of embedded Point field even though ColoredPoint has no declared methods.
 Variable of type ColoredPoint has all methods of Point, color.RGBA and additional methods declared on ColoredPoint directly.
 When calling a method, compiler looks for directly declared method, then for methods promoted once from ColoredPoint's, and then for methods promoted twice from within Point and RGBA, and so on.
 Compiler reports an error if two methods were promoted from the same rank.